-This note analyses the interest costs on our borrowings and similar charges, all of which are valued at amortised cost.
+This note analyses the interest costs on our lease liabilities, all of which are valued at amortised cost.
 Finance costs comprise:

 £'000 £'000

-2021 2020
+2022 2021

-Interest expense on lease liabilities 134 382
+Interest expense on lease liabilities 80 134

-Total finance costs 134 382
+Total finance costs 80 134

 Finance costs represent the interest incurred on our right to use assets.